Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/30-UserInterface.md

 ### Textual editor

 Beginning with ModuleStudio 0.6.0 there is also a textual syntax notation available.
 Not visible at once, it will be integrated into the UI step by step.
-ModuleStudio is going to move towards hybrid modeling, combining different kinds of editors in the same UI.
+ModuleStudio is going to move towards hybrid modelling, combining different kinds of editors in the same UI.
 One concrete use case is an embedded textual editor inside the graphical editor allowing to specify details on entity level.

 *Expert tip:* you can use the textual editor already if you like: open the *Open resource* dialog using **Ctrl + Shift + R**, type `*.mostapp` into the filter field and click on the *Open* button.